LENS: A Learnable Evaluation Metric for Text Simplification: Framework

-We describe the three-step methodology in \frameworkname~interface. \paragraph{Step 1 -- Categorizing System Outputs.} As there are different acceptable ways to simplify the input text, we first display the system outputs in groups of similar style.
-Specifically, we categorize the given system output into a split-, deletion-, or paraphrase-focused using the following heuristics: (i) If the output contains multiple sentences, then it is a split-focused output. (ii) If the output has a compression ratio less than $0.5$ or is generated by deleting words from the original sentence, then it is a deletion-focused output. (iii) The rest are paraphrase-focused outputs.
-During the annotation, annotators are allowed to change the category.
+\paragraph{Step 1 - Categorizing System Outputs.} As there are different acceptable ways to simplify the input text, we first display the system outputs in groups as split-, deletion-, or paraphrase-focused based on the following criteria: (i) outputs with multiple sentences are split-focused, (ii) outputs with a compression ratio less than $0.5$ or generated by deleting words from the original sentence are deletion-focused, (iii) the rest are paraphrase-focused.
+Annotators can adjust the initial automatic categorization during the annotation process.

-\paragraph{Step 2 -- Highlighting Edits.} In our preliminary study, we observed that displaying all the outputs at once can overwhelm the annotators, and they often overlooked small changes made by the generation system during the human evaluation.
-To help annotators notice the changes made by each system and subsequently improve the accuracy of their ratings, we use a state-of-the-art word alignment model by \citet{DBLP:journals/corr/abs-2106-02569} to highlight the edits performed by the system and classify them into three types: (i) Deletion-edits are phrases or words with no match in the modified output, (ii) Paraphrase-edits are new phrases or words added or modified, and (iii) Split-edits are any added periods (``.'').
-Deletion-edits are marked with a caret (``$\wedge$'') in red, paraphrase-edits with bolded text and split-edits with two vertical bars (`` \textbf{||} '') (see Figure \ref{fig:ann_framework}).
-We ask annotators to inspect the edits and correct the misclassified ones using an interactive pop-up window (see Appendix \ref{sec:interface}).
+\paragraph{Step 2 - Highlighting Edits.} To help annotators notice the changes made by each system and subsequently improve the accuracy of their ratings, we use a state-of-the-art word alignment model by \citet{DBLP:journals/corr/abs-2106-02569} to highlight the edits performed by the system and classify them into three types: (i) Deletion-edits are phrases or words with no match in the modified output, (ii) Paraphrase-edits are new phrases or words added or modified, and (iii) Split-edits are any added periods (``.'').
+Deletion-edits are marked with a red caret (``$\wedge$''), paraphrase-edits with bolded text, and split-edits with two vertical bars (`` \textbf{||} '') (see Figure \ref{fig:ann_framework}).
+We ask annotators to correct the misclassified edits using an interactive pop-up window (see Appendix \ref{sec:interface}).